Eddie Murphy: 1980s: Superstar status and career peak

 Murphy appeared in Best Defense (1984), co-starring Dudley Moore.
-Murphy, who was credited as a "Strategic Guest Star", was added to the film after an original version was completed but tested poorly with audiences.
-Best Defense was a major financial and critical disappointment.
+Credited as a "Strategic Guest Star", the former was added to the film after an original version was completed but tested poorly with audiences.
+Best Defense was both a major financial and critical disappointment.
 When he hosted SNL, Murphy joined the chorus of those bashing Best Defense, calling it "the worst movie in the history of everything".
-The same year he won a Grammy Award for Best Comedy Recording for his album Eddie Murphy: Comedian (He has been nominated for a total of three Grammy Awards).
+The same year, he won a Grammy Award for Best Comedy Recording for his album Eddie Murphy: Comedian.
+(Murphy has been nominated for a total of three Grammy Awards.)
 Murphy starred in the successful action comedy film Beverly Hills Cop (1984).
 The film was Murphy's first solo leading role.
-Beverly Hills Cop grossed over $230 million at the U.S. box office, becoming the highest-grossing film released in 1984, the highest-grossing comedy of all time, and the highest-grossing "R"-rated film of all time; As of May 2018, it was 46th in the list of all-time U.S. box office grossers after adjusting for inflation (third-highest amongst "R"-rated films).
+Beverly Hills Cop grossed over $230 million at the U.S. box office, becoming the highest-grossing film released in 1984, the highest-grossing comedy of all time, and the highest-grossing R-rated film of all time; As of May 2018, it was 46th in the list of all-time U.S. box office grossers after adjusting for inflation (third-highest amongst R-rated films).
 Murphy was offered a part in Star Trek IV: The Voyage Home (1986), a role that, after being heavily re-written from comic relief to love interest, ultimately went to Catherine Hicks.

 By this time, Murphy's near-exclusive contract with Paramount Pictures rivaled Star Trek as Paramount's most lucrative franchise.
 By 1986, he launched Eddie Murphy Television Enterprises with a deal at Paramount Television.

-Murphy starred in the supernatural comedy The Golden Child (1986).
+In his next subsequent role, he starred in the supernatural comedy The Golden Child (1986).
 Although The Golden Child performed well at the box office, the movie was not as well received as 48 Hrs., Trading Places, and Beverly Hills Cop.
 The Golden Child was considered a change of pace for Murphy because of the supernatural setting as opposed to the "street smart" settings of his previous efforts.
-Not long afterward, he reprised his role of Axel Foley in the Tony Scott-directed Beverly Hills Cop II (1987).
+Not long afterward, he reprised his role of Axel Foley in the Tony Scott–directed Beverly Hills Cop II (1987).
 It was a box-office success, grossing almost $300 million worldwide.
 By the end of the decade, Murphy was Hollywood's biggest box office star.
 In 1988, Murphy and his Eddie Murphy Television Enterprises company had struck a deal with CBS.